grailbio/bigslice/docs/parallelism.md

 of machines necessary to provide the requested procs/parallelism.

 ### Proc demand
 By default, each task occupies a single proc for its evaluation.
-Pragmas can be specified on slice operations to customize this behavior.
+Pragmas[^pragma] can be specified on slice operations to customize this behavior.

 #### `bigslice.Procs`
 `bigslice.Procs(n int)` specifies the number of procs that each task compiled